Kryvyi Rih: Government

 Kryvyi Rih has four single-mandate parliamentary constituencies entirely within the city, through which members of parliament (MPs) are elected to represent the city in Ukraine's national parliament.
 At the 2014 Ukrainian parliamentary election, they were won by Petro Poroshenko Bloc and independent candidates with representation being from Yuri Pavlov, Andriy Halchenko, Konstantin Usov respectively.

-In multimember districts the city voted for Opposition Bloc, a union of all political forces that did not endorse Euromaidan.
-At the 2019 Ukrainian parliamentary election three local MPs were representing Servant of the People, the party of Ukrainian President and Kryvyi Rih native Volodymyr Zelenskyy, and one independent candidate, Dmytro Shpenov.
+In multimember districts, the city voted for the Opposition Bloc, a union of all political forces that did not endorse Euromaidan.
+At the 2019 Ukrainian parliamentary election, three local MPs were representing Servant of the People, the party of Ukrainian President and Kryvyi Rih native Volodymyr Zelenskyy, and one independent candidate, Dmytro Shpenov.

 Culture

 Kryvyi Rih has a thriving theatre, circus and dance scene, and is home to a number of large performance venues.
 There are also the Doll Theatre and Movement Theatre.

 The first theater was the Coliseum, built in 1908.
 The New Theatre of Vyzenberh and Hrushevskyy followed in 1911, at the corner of Lenina and Kalynychenko streets.
 Kryvbas Theatre began its activities in 1931, and three years later was incorporated with the Shevchenko Theater.

 Kryvyi Rih is noted as the birthplace Eugenie Gershoy.
 She emigrated to the United States with her family in 1903, and there became an American sculptor and watercolorist.
 Gershoy's work is in the collections of the Whitney Museum of American Art, the Metropolitan Museum of Art, and the Smithsonian American Art Museum.
 Her papers are held at Syracuse University.
-Indie band Brunettes Shoot Blondes, folk musician Eduard Drach, actress Helena Makowska, and dancer Vladimir Malakhov also originated in the city.
+Indie band Brunettes Shoot Blondes, folk musician Eduard Drach, actress Helena Makowska, and dancer Vladimir Malakhov originated from the city.

 The first film screenings were conducted in the city in the early 1920s.
 In 1934 Lenin Cinema was built.
 Today there are three movie theaters: Olympus, Odessa and Multiplex.
 The Kryvyi Rih Circus features large-scale exhibition space where fairs are held.
 A remnant of Soviet heritage are Palaces of Culture, located in every district of the city.

 The local historical museum celebrates Cossack history, the industrial heritage of the area and its role in the Soviet State.
 The municipally owned Art Gallery houses a collection of local paintings.

 The nightlife of the city has expanded significantly since the 2000s.
 Big clubs such as Hollywood and Sky have attracted touring DJs and pop and rap performers.
 Another major scene of the city is the Palace of Youth and Students of the Kryvyi Rih National University (KNU).
-The most popular fast-food, McDonald's, is located at 95th Block.
+The most popular fast-food, McDonald's, is located at Kvartal 95 neighborhood.

 Ukrainian cuisine is found adjacent to a range of Jewish and popular American foods: bagels, cheesecake, hot dogs, shawarma and pizza.
 Japanese cuisine and other Asian restaurants, hookahs, sandwich joints, trattorias and coffeehouses have become ubiquitous.
 Other well-known places include City Pub and Prado Cafe.
 The city is home to the annual electronic music Turbofly festival.
 Rock music, a tradition in Ukraine, is an important part of the city's life and is hosted in few small pubs.